DiffusionWorldViewer: Exposing and Broadening the Worldview Reflected by Generative Text-to-Image Models: Evaluation: User Study

-There is a juxtaposition between participants views on editing worldviews.
-While many users believe that editing worldviews can empower minorities through better representation [P1,P2, P3,P4, P6, P7, P8, P9, P10, P11], other users believe that users should not have tools to modify the worldviews as they may lead to adversarial and harmful worldviews [P5, P12].
+While many participants believed that editing worldviews can empower minorities through better representation [P1,P2, P3,P4, P6, P7, P8, P9, P10, P11], other participants questioned whether users should have tools to modify the worldviews as they may lead to adversarial and harmful worldviews [P5, P12].

-Participants in favor of allowing users to modify the worldviews in the image cite the possibility of increasing awareness of biases underlying these models and generating more representations of minority groups.
-Allowing users to modify and analyze the worldviews in the model empowers users make a conscious decision about which worldview to apply, rather than choosing to ignore the underlying worldview.
-As P8 explains, choosing not to edit a worldview should be a conscious decision: \begin{quote} ``\textit{It’s a choice that people should make, not the machines. [...]
+Participants in favor of allowing users to modify the worldviews in the image cited the potential for increasing the visibility and representation of minority groups.
+For example, when editing images of ``A photo of a rapper who's won a grammy'', P12 explained how applying parity in this context may be inspirational for rappers who are not currently represented amongst winners, and ``\textit{just because it hasn't happened doesn't mean you shouldn't represent it.}'' Similarly, participants posited that offering users control over model worldviews could increase awareness of model biases: allowing users to modify and analyze the worldviews in the model would empower users to make a conscious decision about which worldview to apply, rather than being able to altogether ignore the underlying worldview.
+As P8 explains, choosing not to edit a worldview should be a conscious decision: ``\textit{It’s a choice that people should make, not the machines. [...]
 A non-choice is a choice. [...]
-A good way forward would be to have these sorts of tools more upfront to be aware of what they want to represent.}''~--~P8 \end{quote} Applying a new worldview can be an opportunity to increase visibility and representation of minority groups.
-For example, when editing images of ``A photo of a rapper who's won a grammy'', P12 explains how applying parity in this context may be inspirational for rappers who are not currently represented amongst winners, and ``\textit{just because it hasn't happened doesn't mean you shouldn't represent it.}''-P12
+A good way forward would be to have these sorts of tools more upfront to be aware of what they want to represent}''\,---\,a sentiment that was echoed by P16.

+In contrast, participants who opposed offering options to modify worldviews were concerned about potential adversarial uses of the tool and users with ill-intentions.
+For example, when prompting the model to generate a ``\texttt{A photo of a rapper who's won a grammy}'', P12 worried about the ways these tools could be used to generate specific demographics in ways that represent minorities in a bad light or in a discriminatory fashion:

+\begin{quote} ``\textit{[...] maybe there are people out there that hold very bad worldviews of minorities and would just generate specific kinds of images to portray them in a certain kind of way that is promoting discriminatory views.
+They may try to generate toxic images about minorities in an adversarial way.}''~--~P12 \end{quote}

+Similarly, P5 worried that brands could have bad-faith motives to modify images of models to appear more diverse, without actually diversifying their workforce: